- It is long term

 Clocaenog Forest Wind Farm will deliver a community investment fund of up to £768,000 per annum, index linked, that will become available once the wind farm is fully operational which is expected to be late 2019.
 This means a total investment of more than £19 million over the lifetime of the wind farm.

 A consultation period was held for the fund, where a survey was made available giving local residents an opportunity to have their say on how the fund will operate.
-That consultation period has now closed and we’re delighted to say that we have had a high volume of responses which we are now analyzing.
+We were delighted to see how many local people engaged in the process.
+The consultation period has now closed and we have analysed the results.
+A summary of the results can be found here:

 Why is the Clocaenog Forest Wind Farm Community Investment Fund such an exciting opportunity?